The

 No. Absolutely not, how dare you.
 This is completely inappropriate.
 It's crossing the line a few too many.

-“They look like Holocaust survivors" (yes, I've literally been told this!)
+“They look like Holocaust survivors" (yes, people are actually saying this)

 🫀🤖Reading this "got your knickers in a twist?"
 Good.
 Discomfort is a compass.
 It means your conscience is working.